How to Write an Interior Design Proposal to Win Your Clients?

 When Should You Provide an Interior Design Proposal?

-Don’t make the mistake of sending a proposal to your client immediately after they reach out to you.
+Don’t make the mistake of sending a business proposal to your client immediately after they reach out to you.
 Similarly, you also don’t want to provide your pricing too early.
 The process of earning new business can take time and patience.
-In most cases you’ll likely find that the path from a new contact to a converted client looks something like this:
+In most cases you’ll likely find that the path from a new contact to a converted new client looks something like this:

 • A lead is referred to you or reaches out by finding your contact information somewhere.

-Although they do cover high-level concepts and summaries, proposals also include specific details that are customized to each prospect’s needs.
+Although they do cover high-level concepts and summaries, business proposals also include specific details that are customized to each prospect’s needs.
 You will only be able to understand and address these details after spending enough time researching their unique situation.

 7 Must-Haves in an Interior Design Proposal